Favorite Session Locations in Charlottesville

 This one is my go-to for people who love rustic.
 The white barn, open fields, and nearby woods provide tons of options and it feels so tucked away, while still being located just minutes from town.
 One downside is that it does not allow dogs, so if you want to include the family dog, this is not the place for you.
 Otherwise, a top favorite for sure!

 I love how this locations provides a classic feel with manicured lawns and landscaping by the lake, mature trees and views of the city, and the contrast of a chic stone patio.
+It’s also one that’s flexible to use on a bright morning or at golden hour.

 The University of Virginia grounds boast quintessential Charlottesville style are architecture with white columns and lovely flowered gardens.
 If your style leans toward preppy and classic, this could be a great fit!